syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### sendBackward Command

-The 'sendBackward' command visually moves the selected element behind the underlying element.
+The `sendBackward` command visually moves the selected element behind the underlying element.
 The following code illustrates how to execute the sendBackward command.

 {% highlight js %}